graue70/ad-blog/content/post/project-aqqu-new.md

 ## <a id="#api-docs"></a> API documentation

-The API includes an interactive documentation website where you can also try it out.
+The API includes an interactive documentation website implementing the [OpenAPI specification](https://swagger.io/specification/) where you can also try it out.
 It looks like this:

 ![interactive API documentation](/img/project_aqqu-new/screenshot_api_docs.png)

 ## <a id="#evaluation-frontend"></a> Evaluation frontend

-This project includes a frontend for viewing evaluation results in table format.
+This project includes a separate frontend for viewing evaluation results in table format.
 It looks like this:

 ![evaluation frontend](/img/project_aqqu-new/screenshot_evaluation_frontend.png)

 ## <a id="#evaluation"></a> Evaluation

-### Dataset
+### <a id="#dataset"></a> Dataset

 We use the test set of the [wikidata-simplequestions](https://github.com/askplatypus/wikidata-simplequestions) dataset for evaluation.
 Specifically we use the file `annotated_wd_data_test_answerable.txt` which contains only questions which are theoretically answerable with the data from wikidata.
 It contains 5622 questions in total, each of them with the gold answer and the gold sparql query leading to the correct answer.
 4296 (76%) of those gold queries follow the ERT pattern and 1326 (24%) follow the TRE template (see section <a href="#pipeline">Pattern matcher</a> for an explanation of the patterns).